farcasterxyz/docs/docs/reference/frames/spec.md

 When a frame server receives a POST request:

 - It must respond within 5 seconds.
-- It must respond with a 200 OK and another frame, on a `post` button click.
+- It must respond with a 200 OK and another frame, on a `post` button click to indicate success.
-- It must respond with a 302 OK and a Location header, on a `post_redirect` button click.
+- It must respond with a 302 OK and a Location header, on a `post_redirect` button click to indicate success.
+- It may respond with 4XX status, `content-type: application/json` header, and JSON body containing a `message` property that is <= 90 characters to indicate an application-level error.
 - Any Location header provided must contain a URL that starts with `http://` or `https://`.

 ### Best Practices